houghb/savvy/doc/getting-started.rst

   # create interactive radial plots (or bar charts)
   ip.interact_with_plot_all_outputs(sa_dict)

-  # Plot the second order plots with tabs for all the options
+  # Plot the second order plots with tabs for all your outputs
   ip.plot_all_second_order(sa_dict, top=5, mirror=True)

   # Network plot of the second order interactions
   # and first/total order indices